revsys/vinnie/README.md

 `--gitlab-token` GitLab API token

 `--push/--no-push` push or don't push to the repo.
-Default is to push.
+The default is to push.

 `--prefix` allows you to set an optional text prefix to all version numbers for example, `vinnie --prefix=v` would create version numbers such as `v0.0.1`.